adstuart/azure-vpn-p2s/intune-azurevpnclient/README.md

 # Step 1 - Enable the Microsoft Store for Business

 In order to push out the Azure VPN Client to your users, without requiring them to manually install via the public Microsoft store, we will use the Microsoft Store for Business.
 Enterprises very rarely want to permit their users open access to every application on the public store.
-Using the Store for Business we can provide a perscribed list of applications, approved by central IT, and also choose to push these to devices for automatic installation.
+Using the Store for Business we can provide a prescribed list of applications, approved by central IT, and also choose to push these to devices for automatic installation.

 Microsoft Endpoint Manager (endpoint.microsoft.com) (aka MEM) > Tenant Administration > Microsoft Store for Business > Enable toggle > Save